gcg-99/Master-s-Thesis-/README.md

 # Building the database
 1. Download a dataset with unified, inferred tree sequences built from the 1000 Genomes phase 3, Human Genome Diversity, and Simons Genome Diversity Projects (Wohns et al., 2021) from https://zenodo.org/record/5495535#.Yk1V8jyxVH4 and unzip it with *tsunzip* command.
 From the whole genome, only genomic data from the p arm of chromosome 12 was selected by random to perform the analysis: *hgdp_tgp_sgdp_chr12_p.dated.trees* file.

-In order to know the correspondence of sample ID between the samples that we previously selected from HGDP/ 1000Genomes databases and the names of the samples in this new database (Wohns et al., 2021), the following steps are necessary:
+In order to know the correspondence of sample ID between those that were previously selected from HGDP/ 1000Genomes databases and those contained in this new database (Wohns et al., 2021), the following steps are necessary:

 2. Get metadata from *hgdp_tgp_sgdp_chr12_p.dated.trees* file with python3, tskit and json (and sys to save it) with *metadata.py* script.
 It will create a TXT (*out.txt*) file containing metadata from each sample (3754 samples in total).
 This file can be imported in Excel, in a comma-delimited format, to have metadata in columns (one of these fields is *'sample'*, which corresponds to the ID in HGDP/1000Genomes databases).
 The number of the row corresponds to the ID in the new database (Wohns et al., 2021).
 In this way, the data of interest is the column of *'samples'* and the number of rows, which is tranferred to other file (*ind_list.csv*), where each sample ID of Wohns et al., 2021 database have its exact correspondence sample ID of HGDP/1000Genomes databases.